 Rising cases of mumps are also a concern among young adults who did not receive the MMR vaccine when they were younger.
-Prior to the Covid-19 pandemic, lab-confirmed cases of mumps in England in 2019, up from 1,061 cases in 2018.
-This is the highest number of cases in a decade.
+Prior to the Covid-19 pandemic, lab-confirmed cases of mumps were increasing in England to 5,055 cases in 2019.
+This was the highest number of cases in a decade.
 In 2020, the number of lab-confirmed cases of mumps fell to 3,215 (data not shown).
 Provisional data for 2021 shows there have been only 18 confirmed cases.

 The UK achieved WHO measles elimination status in 2017.
 However, the increase in cases in 2018 led the WHO to conclude that transmission of the measles virus had been re-established, and elimination status was lost.
 The UK Measles and Rubella elimination strategy was launched in 2019, and includes a national ambition to achieve and sustain the WHO target of 95% coverage for two doses of the MMR vaccine in five-year-olds.